 Joining Oaklands Wolves at the City of London Academy on Southwark for the WEABL National Finals are Barking Abbey, Charnwood, City of London Academy, Copleston and Nottingham.
-Oaklands kick off the afternoon’s WEABL schedule with a 1pm tipoff against Loughborough-based Charnwood College.
+Oaklands kick off the afternoon’s WEABL schedule with a 1pm tipoff against Charnwood College, based in Loughborough, Leicestershire.

 Head Coach Michael Ball said: “It has been an excellent step forwards for Basketball England to bring the 3v3 game into the EABL/WEABL family of events.
 The Regional Tournament we hosted at Oaklands College was great fun and you could see the players improving throughout the day.”